Love and Pain (Munch)

-Love and Pain is an 1895 painting by Edvard Munch; it has also been called Vampire, though not by Munch.
+Love and Pain is an 1895 painting by the one and only Edvard Munch; it has also been called Vampire, though not by Munch.
 The painting depicts a man and woman embracing, with the woman kissing the man on his neck.
 Munch painted six different versions of the same subject between 1893 and 1895.
 Three versions are in the collection of the Munch Museum in Oslo, one is held by the Gothenburg Museum of Art, one is owned by a private collector, and the final work is unaccounted for.
 Munch painted several additional versions and derivatives of the work later in his career.

 Description

 The painting shows a woman with long flame-red hair kissing a man on the neck, as the couple embrace.
-Although others have seen in it "a man locked in a vampire's tortured embrace – her molten-red hair running along his soft bare skin," Munch himself always claimed it showed nothing more than "just a woman kissing a man on the neck".
+Although others have seen in it "a man locked in a vampire's tortured embrace – her molten-red hair running along his soft bare skin", Munch himself always claimed it showed nothing more than "just a woman kissing a man on the neck".

 The painting was first called Vampire by Munch's friend, the critic Stanisław Przybyszewski.
 Przybyszewski saw the painting on exhibition and described it as "a man who has become submissive, and on his neck a biting vampire's face."